 “Any diet should provide balanced calcium to phosphorus levels with a ratio of 1.2-1.5:1.0 to prevent signs of calcium deficiency.
 By keeping hedgehogs on a predominantly mealworm diet will lead to metabolic bone disease as the calcium is depleted from the pygmy hedgehogs body.”

 Why can’t hedgehogs eat mealworms regularly?

-It’s not just African Pygmy Hedgehogs who suffer from Metabolic Bone Disease, in Europe, many wild hedgehogs end up with this disease because people leave out mealworms and other insects for them to gorge on.
+It’s not just pet hedgehogs who suffer from Metabolic Bone Disease, in Europe, many wild hedgehogs end up with this disease because people leave out mealworms and other insects for them to gorge on.

 Leading to a crisis point of hedgehogs struggling with their damaged bones to survive in the wild.
 This opens them up to predators who they otherwise could protect themselves against but now struggle as a result of this devastating disease.

 Mealworms do have some calcium, slightly more if they have been bred by being gut fed additional calcium sources.
 However, this still doesn’t reduce the ratio of calcium to phosphorus.